julsraemy/phd/src/loud.md

 # Linked Open Usable Data (LOUD)

+A summary page about LOUD, page in construction...

 The Semantic Web, with its use of Resource Description Framework (RDF) graphs, offers significant potential for data modelling and reasoning, but faces challenges in terms of query complexity, data handling, and visualisation.
 Despite these obstacles, the advent of JavaScript Object Notation for Linked Data (JSON-LD) represents a notable advance, providing a flexible data representation that addresses some of these issues by allowing dual treatment as both JSON and a graph.

 Linked Open Data (LOD) has been pivotal in fostering a web of openly connected datasets.
 The progression to Linked Open Usable Data (LOUD) underscores an evolution towards making data not just accessible and linked but also readily usable for a broader audience, particularly software developers.
 This shift is propelled by the understanding that data's real value is unlocked through its usage.
 LOUD aims to enhance scalability, both from technical perspectives and in terms of data production and adoption, making data more interconnected and thus more useful.